Join Us First-Year Students

 As with the essay questions, we want to get to know who you really are.
 Let the true you shine through.

-As part of the Schreyer Honors College application process, potential Scholars are required to submit two letters of recommendation.
-Recommendations can be from a teacher, a guidance counselor, a coach, or club adviser.
+As part of the Schreyer Honors College application process, potential Scholars are required to submit a minimum of two and a maximum of 4 letters of recommendation.
+Recommendations can be from a teacher, a guidance counselor, a coach, or club advisor.

-These are the only portals through which letters of recommendation will be received.
+The methods outline above are the only methods through which letters of recommendation will be received.
 Please do not send recommendations to the Penn State Undergraduate Admissions Office as doing so will delay processing of the documents.

 Schools that participate with Naviance or use The Common Application may upload recommendations to Penn State through these portals.